Xh4lis/faas-sim/guides/segments.md

 - **Purpose**: Configure the function scheduling system
 - **Key Components**:
+  - predicates: filtering functions that determine whether a node is eligible to run a specific function/workload.
+They act as binary "yes/no" filters that eliminate unsuitable nodes early in the scheduling process.
   - Defines predicates (filters) for node selection
   - Sets priorities for scoring suitable nodes
   - Configures scheduler parameters